henon/Python.Included/README.md

 Check out the example project `TestPipInstallation` to try it out.

+Downloading PIP requires [`curl`](https://curl.se/).
+Please make sure it is installed and available on systen PATH.

 ### Project Status

 The code is stable for Windows.
 For testing on other platforms help is wanted.